-When the women had done the modified short term fasting before chemotherapy they experienced significantly less frequent mouth sores (stomatitis).
+When the women had done the modified short term three day fasting with chemotherapy they experienced significantly less frequent mouth sores (stomatitis).
 They also reported fewer headaches and weakness in the week after chemotherapy compared to when they ate their normal diet before chemotherapy.

 The 6 days of ketogenic diet prior to fasting did not provide any additional benefit.
 In fact, the women found this harder, and not easier, as was the intention.

 The IGF-1 (insulin-like growth factor-1) and insulin levels both reduced with short term fasting.
 This is seen to be a positive result as it is hypothesized that a reduction in IGF-1 promotes differential stress resistance (see above).